 Limited k-th order Exp-Golomb binarization process

-Inputs to this process is a request for a limited k-th order Exp-Golomb (EGk) binarization, the Rice parameter riceParam, the variables log2TransformRange and maxPreExtLen.
+Inputs to this process is a request for a limited k-th order Exp-Golomb (EGk) binarization with variables k, maxPreExtLen and truncSuffixLen.

 Output of this process is the limited EGk binarization associating each value symbolVal with a corresponding bin string.